1IN1B/.github/profile/README.md

 ![](wc.svg)
-# Hello, we are 1IN1B 👋
+# Who are we?

-We are a remote technology organisation committed to building best open-source softwares.
+We are a Remote company who develops Hardware and software solutions for our clients.
+We work in space of Automation, IOT, Robotics and Backend development.

-We also aim to provide a platform for aspiring developers to work on real life projects and get hands on experience with software development.
+We also aim to provide a platform for students to gain hands on experience on real ife projects.